humaneBicycle/admin-edtech/README.md

 ## Features
 ### Create, Read, Update and Delete lessons
-Lesson contain: a video in multiple qualities, articles, assignements, evenets, checkpoint payments, and tests.
+Lesson can contain: a video in multiple qualities, articles, assignements, evenets, checkpoint payments, and tests.

 ### Add events to the app based on the lesson
 Can be a meet link or offline